Archive | December, 2009

 When one of our nurses knocked on my office door to tell me that the mandatory Hand Hygiene class for all hospital staff was starting, I sighed: “Oh, for Pete’s sake!
 I already know how to wash my hands!”
 But off I went, muttering.

-How to cope when your hubby is the heart patient
+How to cope when your spouse is the heart patient

 I’ve heard it said, as bizarre as it may seem, that it may be easier in some ways to be widowed than to be the spouse of a recovering heart patient.

-If your man has survived a cardiac event, you may even feel grief that seems entirely inappropriate to you, even as you also feel intense relief because he is still alive.
+If your spouse has survived a cardiac event, you may even feel grief that seems entirely inappropriate to you, even as you also feel intense relief because he is still alive.
+You may also experience what’s known as hypervigilance – that sense of dread that yet another crisis is about to happen.

 There are role models, as author Rhoda Levin explains, for widows’ behaviour, and appropriate ways to express difficult emotions: